k8s-labs/gitopsautomation/README.md

 ## Configuration Management

-### Custom Resource Definitions (CRDs)

-The repository uses Custom Resource Definitions (CRDs) to define the structure and validation rules for clusters.
-CRDs extend the Kubernetes API by defining new, custom resource types that can be managed like built-in Kubernetes objects.

-For more information on CRDs, see the [Kubernetes documentation on Custom Resources](https://kubernetes.io/docs/concepts/extend-kubernetes/api-extension/custom-resources/).

-The following CRDs are defined in `config/crds.yaml`:

-- **Cluster CRD**: Defines the structure for cluster configurations in `clusters.yaml`
-  - Specifies metadata, networking, and infrastructure details for each retail store cluster
-  - Validates cluster-specific configuration parameters

-Sample configurations in these YAML files conform to their respective CRD specifications, ensuring consistent and validated configurations across the GitOps workflow.
+### Clusters YAML Files

+The `config/clusters*.yaml` files define the Kubernetes clusters representing each retail store location.
+Each cluster entry includes metadata such as name, location, type, and custom labels that can be used for deployment targeting.
+The clusters are grouped into multiple files for better organization and scalability.

 ### Cluster and Application Versioning